Update August 2014:

 Is there a

 event logging - we are producing a revised version for an upcoming RFP process and

 will make it available as soon as possible.

 See downloads, below, or ......

 For general information and

 For other information regarding the

 system, terminal equipment and for technical and sales queries contact Tracplus at:

-under development, come back soon.
-(Use AFF specs in the meantime)
+Revised specs coming soon.
+(For tracking, use AFF specs in the meantime)